 Since you cannot see your child’s digital portfolio (Seesaw) for another few weeks, I thought I would give you a brief update about the goings-on in Spanish class so far this year.
 For an explanation of the photos, keep reading.
 And to learn about La Tomatina, the tomato-throwing holiday festival in Spain this past week, check out the following.

-Gazpacho Recipe Link– Please note that not all classes in grades 3-5 have talked about/made this yet, due to schedule interruptions.
+- Gazpacho Recipe Link– Due to schedule interruptions, not all classes in grades 3-5 have talked about/made this yet.

 |PK||Junior Knights– Students have settled into a routine of songs to begin and end class (most notably, Yo me llamo, Buenos días, and Te amo, me amas); met several famed characters from the Spanish Cave, including Pato, Oso, and Changuito/Mono (a duck, bear, and monkey, respectively); and begun to adjust to the fact that I speak Spanish.
 Which is not English.
 Which sounds a bit different.
 They were tickled pink this week upon seeing the cartoon Pocoyo in Spanish, and hearing familiar words like “¡Hola!” and “¡Adiós!“.
 Please visit this page for more episodes, if you would like to watch at home with your child.|

 |K||Kindergarten– Students jumped into several science experiments to start the new year.
 First, kindergarteners made baking soda and vinegar volcanoes, but with neon food coloring!
 Students had fun smelling the two identical-in-appearance (but not so much for smell) liquids: agua/water and vinagre/vinegar.
 Immersion slides to the periphery when hands-on projects excite the senses; students barely noticed that I was speaking another language! |